steveloughran/formality/styleguide/styleguide.md

 Areas for improvement include: including some links to diagnostics pages on the wiki, including more URLs for the hadoop services just brought up, and printing out some basic statistics.

+Hadoop is also (slowly) migrating from the apache commons-logging API to SLF4J.
+This style guide covers SLF4J only:

 1. SLF4J is the logging API to use for all new classes.
 It MUST be used.
 1. ERROR, WARN and INFO level events MAY be logged without guarding their invocation.
 1. DEBUG-level log calls MUST be guarded.
 This eliminates the need to construct string instances.
-1. Unguarded log statements MUST NOT use string concatenation operations to build the log string, as these are called even if the logging does not take place.
+1. Unguarded statements MUST NOT use string concatenation operations to build the log string, as these are called even if the logging does not take place.
 Use `{}` clauses in the log string.
+  Bad:

+      LOG.info("Operation "+ action+ " outcome: " +outcome)
+  Good:

+      LOG.info("Operation {} outcome: {}", action, outcome)

 1. Classes SHOULD have lightweight `toString()` operators to aid logging.
 These MUST be robust against failures if some of the inner fields are null.
 1. Exceptions should be logged with the text and the exception included as a